foolsroom/Blog/content/blog/unnamed_devlog.md

 Anyways, I really have to think about the direction I want to take this game towards.
 Currently, it's pretty boring, and my defeatist mentality is telling me that nothing I will add will make it any better.
 Maybe it'll end up just being a boring mess.
 I guess we'll see in a couple months.

 I'll update this post every once in a while with progress updates and stuff like that.
 But I guess that's it for today.

+## Aug 23, 2021
+It's been about a week since the previous update, so I guess I'll write another one.
+I haven't had as much time recently to work on the game, so progress isn't going too quickly.
+Anyways, I've been primarily working on the upgrades system and implementing individual uppgrades.
+The hope with the upgrade system is that it will provide interesting builds that people can try out in different runs that play differently.
+Whether or not that will actually happen is another story.
+At the very least, maybe they'll provide a little bit of thought and variation to runs.

+Sorry I don't have something more substantial, but that's pretty much all I have for this update.
+I guess I'll see you guys in another week or so.
+With hopefully some more progress and stuff to report on.